zianwar/springboot-crud-demo/README.md

 The project is created with Maven, so you just need to import it to your IDE and build the project to resolve the dependencies

 ## Database configuration
-Create a MySQL database with the name `springbootdb`and this crednetials to `/resources/application.properties` the default ones are :
+Create a MySQL database with the name `springbootdb`and add the credentials to `/resources/application.properties`.
+The default ones are :

 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/springbootdb